Skeletonxf/star-ruler-2-mod-ce/README.md

 Ice Giants and Gas Giants are intended to be more difficult to colonise than rock planets, but provide useful ways to keep expanding your economy once your borders are constrained.
 ### Additional subsystems/hulls for low maintence exploration and mining ships
 Scouting and mining cost much less in maintence.
+#### Mining logistics improvements
+Ships ordered to mine can now mine cross systems, and will only stop if you deplete all asteroids known to your empire.
+Mining asteroid belts is a lot more efficient than in vanilla.
+You can also queue transfer and dropoff cargo orders if you'll meet the requirements by the time the ship would execute the order. (ie you can order an ore pickup and immediately queue the ore dropoff because you'll have ore to dropoff by the time you need it).
+Cargo pickups and dropoffs can now be done per cargo type.
+### Support ship shields
+You can now put shields on supports, and Devout can unlock shrines for supports.
 ### Tweaks to motherships
 Mothership max population scales with ship size and provides labor.
 Motherships can also use an ability on planets to deal damage to them and gain additional max pop.
 Note that the max pop for any ship design still avoids creating net positive income as with vanilla for balancing, so to get to net positive income you'll need to consume planets which aren't an infinite resource.
 ### Dilemma conditions that appear on planets and force you to make hard decisions